 Always the big question, how many lights on one breaker

 Kitchen But let’s think of a kitchen or dining room.
-Just the name kitchen tells says “Countertop Micro, blender, toaster, toaster oven” And that’s just my house.
-Turn all those on at one and BAM You are over and the breaker will trip.
-That’s why code with kitchens is very different now.
+Just the name kitchen tells says “Countertop Microwave, blender, toaster, toaster oven” And that’s just my house.
+Turn all those on at once and BAM You are over and the breaker will trip.
+That’s why code with kitchens is very different.
 For a kitchen it’s 20amp and something like two outlets per breaker and no more than four feet apart of counter space.
-And any counter that is more than two feet wide needs an outlet.
+And any counter that is more than two feet long needs an outlet.
 And all countertop outlets must be GFCI protected.

 Bathrooms Bathrooms must also have one GFCI outlet (20 amp)

 So let’s say you’re wiring a simple bedroom.
 My rule of thumb and code is.
 An outlet within six feet either direction of the bedroom door and within 10 feet from there all around the room.
 So plan carefully when you get to the closets.
 Some simple planning and you’ll be fine.

 That’s how I wired my house.
 And when we lost power during hurricane Sandy we had all the lights in the house working on a generator.
 But that’s another story altogether.